Microsoft Azure Block Storage vs Microsoft Azure Object Storage comparison

 Microsoft Azure Block Storage vs. Microsoft Azure Object Storage

-Microsoft Azure Block Storage is ranked 7th in Public Cloud Storage Services with 56 reviews while Microsoft Azure Object Storage is ranked 9th in Public Cloud Storage Services with 44 reviews.
+Microsoft Azure Block Storage is ranked 7th in Public Cloud Storage Services with 56 reviews while Microsoft Azure Object Storage is ranked 9th in Public Cloud Storage Services with 45 reviews.
 Microsoft Azure Block Storage is rated 8.0, while Microsoft Azure Object Storage is rated 8.0.
-The top reviewer of Microsoft Azure Block Storage writes "Straightforward to set up and reliable with good features on offer".
+The top reviewer of Microsoft Azure Block Storage writes "A stable and widely accepted solution".
 On the other hand, the top reviewer of Microsoft Azure Object Storage writes "Can be used to safely store big datasets in the cloud at a reasonable price".
-Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Amazon S3 Glacier, Wasabi and Azure NetApp Files, whereas Microsoft Azure Object Storage is most compared with Oracle Cloud Object Storage, Wasabi and Amazon S3.
+Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Wasabi, Amazon S3 Glacier and Azure NetApp Files, whereas Microsoft Azure Object Storage is most compared with Oracle Cloud Object Storage, Wasabi and Amazon S3.
 See our Microsoft Azure Block Storage vs. Microsoft Azure Object Storage report.

 See our list of best Public Cloud Storage Services vendors.